List of Ace Attorney characters: Ted Tonate

 Ted Tonate (馬等島 晋吾, Barashima Shingo) is a member of the police bomb disposal squad.
 He prefers to communicate through synthesized speech, dictating his words through a keyboard mounted on his arm.

 He was skilled at both building and deconstructing bombs.
 He used these skills to sell the bombs he defused on the black market, replacing them with homemade models.

 Florent L'Belle

-Florent L'Belle (美葉院 秀一, Biyōin Shūichi) was an aide to mayor Damian Tenma (天馬 出右衛門, Tenma Dēmon).
+Florent L'Belle (美葉院 秀一, Biyōin Shūichi) was an aide to mayor Damian Tenma (天馬 出右衛門, Tenma Dēmon), father to Jinxie Tenma.
 He murdered the alderman of Nine-Tails Vale, Rex Kyubi (九尾 銀次, Kyūbi Ginji), and let Tenma take the fall.
 L'Belle is an extremely narcissistic man, who created and advertised his own line of beauty products, without actually selling them.

 This put him into debt, motivating him to anonymously threaten Tenma into merging Tenma Town with Nine-Tails Vale, as he was made aware of the presence of a gold ingot in the alderman's room.
 However, Justice and, his new investigative partner, Cykes uncovered his scheme, leading him to publicly admit his guilt in a laughing fit.

-Elements of his design and flamboyant persona are thought to be inspired by the Joker.
+Elements of his design and flamboyant persona are thought to be inspired by the Joker and Oscar Wilde.